zlogic/mendix-docs/content/en/docs/developerportal/general/team-server/migrate-to-git.md

 {{% alert color="warning" %}}

-Deleted SVN branches are not mapped to Git branches by the migration process.
-If the deleted branch was not merged to a non-deleted branch prior to the migration, all commits are lost.
+Previously deleted SVN branches will not be mapped to Git branches by the migration process and will be permanently removed.
+If the deleted SVN branch has not been merged to another branch beforehand, commits belonging to the deleted SVN branch will also be permanently removed.

 {{% /alert %}}